garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 Gwen and I also watched mass each day during these weeks.
 And it works out pretty well.
-Gwen loves watching screens (which might be a problem in the near future).
+Gwen loves watching screens (which might be a problem in the future).
 We'd start the daily TV mass while she was eating and she could stare at the mass while she was burping.
 Maybe coincidentally, maybe not, I found her staring especially when the